Einsteinish/Terraform-Turotials/Docker-Nginx-ELB-3-Containers/README.md

 $ terraform destroy -var "aws_access_key=······" -var "aws_secret_key=······"
 ```
 ## Regions
-The default AWS region is US West Oregon.
-However, you can specify an alternate US region on the command line by passing in an extra `aws_region` argument.
+The default AWS region is US East Virginia (us-east-1).
+However, we can specify an alternate US region on the command line by passing in an extra `aws_region` argument.
 Legal values are `us-east-1`, `us-east-2`, `us-west-1`, and `us-west-2` (default).
 For example:
 ```
 $ terraform plan -out=aws.tfplan -var "aws_access_key=······" -var "aws_secret_key=······" -var "aws_region=us-east-2"
 $ terraform apply aws.tfplan
 $ terraform destroy -var "aws_access_key=······" -var "aws_secret_key=······" -var "aws_region=us-east-2"
 ```
+Note: we can skip the keys args in the command if they are set in either shell/env exported variables.

 ## URL
 Applying this Terraform configuration returns the load balancer's public URL on the last line of output.
 This URL can be used to view the default nginx homepage.